bashtools/mokctl/README.md

 kubectl get pods -A
 ```

-Type `exit` or `Ctrl-d` to 'log out' of the mokbox.
+Type `exit` or `Ctrl-d` to 'log out' of mokbox.
 The mokbox container will be deleted but the kubernetes cluster will remain, as will the `kubectl` file,`/var/tmp/admin-myk8s.conf`.

 To remove the kubernetes cluster: